-That being said, we know leafy greens don’t sound enticing at all.
-What else can you do with them besides make salad or top a burger?
-Well today we won’t just be going over how these leafy greens help our eyesight, but also interesting ways to add them to your diet!
+That being said, we know leafy greens don’t sound enticing to some people.
+What else can you do with them besides make a salad or top a burger?
+Well, today we won’t just be going over how these leafy greens help our eyesight.
+We’ll also give you some interesting ways to add them to your diet!

 Spinach is the ultimate leafy green when it comes to improving eyesight.
-The small leaf is packed with lutein and zeaxanthin, which are health antioxidants your eyes and body needs.
+The small leaf is packed with lutein and zeaxanthin, which are healthy antioxidants your eyes and body need.

 These antioxidants help to prevent free radicals in the eyes.
-When free radicals are present, it will lead the cells in your eyes to die off and can leave you open to various vision conditions and diseases.
+When free radicals are present, they lead the cells in your eyes to die off.
+They can leave you open to various vision conditions and diseases.

 One disease that spinach helps to prevent is macular degeneration.
 Macular degeneration is a disease that affects the macula of the eye, which is found at the center of the retina.
 It is the leading cause of blindness in older adults.

 When the macula begins to degenerate, it will slowly diminish a person’s central vision.
-Though the macula will eventually degenerate, foods like spinach will help to keep the disease at bay for as long as possible.
+Though the macula will eventually degenerate, foods like spinach help to keep the disease at bay.

 Spinach and Peanut Butter Smoothie